NCOWS, 4225 Fleur Dr., Suite # 207, Des Moines, IA 50231, Phone 319-277-6839

 South Carolina Old West Shootists - Henry Schlein

-Sweetwater Regulators - Michael Hansen
+Sweetwater Regulators - Reed Van Ness

 Wisconsin Old West Shootists - Thomas Spanton